Cyberdada/weather2/README.md

 https://api.weatherapi.com/v1/

+add a file, call it .env
-add a file called .env to gitignore
+add it to gitignore

-in .env file add key to weather api in following format:
+in the  .env file add key to weather api in following format:
 NG_APP_WEATHER_KEY="*******************************"

-This is my playground project.
-Currently, I am looking at Tailwind, nx and standalone components

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.